[Fukushima Prefecture] What is Aizu's New Year's dish "Kozuyu"? Local flavors born of hospitality

 How to make

-• Finally, add the tofu and complete.
+• Finally, add the tofu and it's done

 summary

-In this article, we introduced Kozuyu, a traditional local dish from the Aizu region.
+In this article, we introduced "Kozuyu," a traditional local dish from the Aizu region

 Other articles